Dog & Cat Desexing Doncaster

 -

-- Desexing female dogs prior to their first cycle greatly reduces their risk of developing mammary tumours and cancer.
+- Desexing female dogs before their first cycle substantially decreases their risk of developing mammary tumours and cancer.

-- If you desex your female dog or cat, you can prevent them from going into heat and attracting unwanted males to your home.
+- By desexing your female dog or cat, you can avoid the problem of "in heat" cycles and unwanted males coming to your home.

 - Desexing your male cat can eliminate the issue of urine marking and spraying, especially in male cats.